Rules & FAQ's

 Q: What is your refund policy?

 A: There are no refunds or date transfers for any online admission passes (all online ticket sales are final).
 Customers who pay at the gate are only available for a refund prior to the start of the first feature.
 Once the first feature has begun NO REFUNDS are given under any circumstances.
-In the event of show cancellation by management due to severe weather, mechanical breakdown or unforeseen circumstances prior to showtime OR during the first feature, a Full Refund will be offered, if a cancellation is required after the first feature has shown, NO REFUNDS
+In the event of show cancellation by management due to severe weather, mechanical breakdown or unforeseen circumstances prior to showtime OR during the first feature, a full refund of your admission price will be offered.

 Q: It’s a nice night can we sit outside the vehicle?